 Toxicity of Agave applanata

-Agave applanata is not toxic to humans, but it may be mildly poisonous to children and pets.
+Agave applanata is not toxic to humans but can be mildly poisonous to children and pets.

 - Back to genus Agave

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus